 To remedy this situation you can add a payment card on a plan that supports automatic HTTPS.
 Once we've processed your payment your SSL certificates will be automatically provisioned across our infrastructure.

-If you're still not sure why your SSL certificates are not being issued, please don't hesitate to get in touch with us.
+A great tool to help diagnose problems with Let's Encrypt issuing certificates is Let's Debug.
+Give it a try if you continue to see problems.
+As always, if you're still not sure why your SSL certificates are not being issued, please don't hesitate to get in touch with us.
 We'd be happy to look into it.